 Why do mortgage lenders require homeowners insurance?

-Mortgage lenders require homeowners insurance because they also have a stake in your home.
+Mortgage lenders require that you protect your house with an insurance policy because they also have a stake in your investment.
 They’re lending you a lot of money, so they need to make sure that their financial interests are safe.
-A random disaster could severely damage your home and cost both you and them a lot of money or even the entire asset.
+A random disaster could severely damage your residence’s physical structure and cost both you and them a lot of money or even the entire asset.
 Not only that, but people are less likely to pay off their mortgages if they can’t live in their homes.
-Home coverage gets rid of all of these potential issues.
+Homeowners coverage gets rid of all of these potential issues.

-Why happens if I lose homeowners coverage and have a mortgage?
+Why happens if I lose coverage and have a mortgage?

 When you lose coverage, you’ll want to get it back right away.
 If you don’t, your lender could buy insurance for the property.
 This costs much more than a standard homeowners policy.
 Try not to have any lapses in coverage if you can help it.